 FST1620 \\\\\ Arranged 1 cr. hrs.
-Managing Company Tactical Operation
+Managing Company Tactical Operation Provides an effective approach to meet the

 Provides an effective approach to meet the needs of company officers responsible for managing the operations of one or more companies in structural firefighting operations.